OKE225/OKE225/README.md

 # Hi, I'm OKE
 I'm ambitious passionate and future Frontend Web Developer.
-I've been learning programming since the summer of 2022.
+I've been learning web programming since the summer of 2022.

-## My Websites
+## My Projects
 - [Game of rock paper scissor](https://oke225.github.io/Game-rock-paper-scissor/)
 Simple game of rock, paper and scissor in HTML, CSS and JS.